poproar/Barnabas-Instructors-Guide/ngss/index.md

 # Day 3 of 16 - Building our Robot’s Body
 # Day 4 of 16 - Advanced C.A.D.
 > Suggested Time: 60-75 minutes

+## Lesson Overview

+## Disciplinary Core Ideas

-## Science and Engineering Practices:
+### Science and Engineering Practices
 - Define a simple design problem that can be solved through the development of an object, tool, process, or system and includes several criteria for success and constraints on materials, time, or cost.
 (3-5-ETS1-1)

-## Cross-Cutting Concepts:
+### Cross-Cutting Concepts
-Connections to Engineering, Technology, and Applications of Science: Influence of Engineering, Technology, and Science on Society and the Natural World Engineers improve existing technologies or develop new ones.
+- Connections to Engineering, Technology, and Applications of Science: Influence of Engineering, Technology, and Science on Society and the Natural World Engineers improve existing technologies or develop new ones.
 (4-PS3-4)

 ## Learning Target
 We will learn to design our robot’s body using Computer-Aided Design (C.A.D.).